 Areas of special control

 Every local planning authority is obliged to consider whether any part of their area should be an area of special control for advertisements because of the need to protect amenity, but not public safety (ref.
 7).

-Any such designation has to be approved by the Secretary of State for Housing and Local Government.
+Any such designation has to be approved by the Secretary of State (Levelling Up, Housing and Communities).
 The effect is to limit some of the categories of advertisement that benefit from deemed consent.
-Candidates area are likely also to be conservation areas, but one designation does not follow the other.
+Areas of special control are likely also to be conservation areas, but one designation does not follow the other.
 Before formally proposing an area of special control the authority is expected to consult local trade and amenity organisations about the proposal (ref.
 8).